-The Air Force Aid Society [link to https://afas.org/emergencyassistance/] was incorporated in 1942 as a private, non-profit organization and is the official charity of the U.S. Air Force.
-The society's mission is to help relieve the financial distress of Air Force members and their families and to assist them in financing their higher education goals.
+The Air Force Aid Society was incorporated in 1942 as a private, non-profit organization and is the official charity of the U.S. Air Force.
+The society's mission is to support and enhance the lives of Department of the Air Force members and their families by providing emergency financial assistance, educational support, and community programs.
+Effective immediately, all eligible Airmen, Guardians, and their families with a financial need, regardless of location, can apply for AFAS emergency financial assistance online directly through the online Air Force Aid Society portal at https://portal.afas.org/my-applications/.

-Inquiries should be directed to (703) 972-2650 or the local Airman & Family Readiness Center.
+Inquiries should be directed to (703) 972-2604 or the local Military & Family Readiness Center.